whizpool/SystemSupport-iOS/README.md

 ## Features

  1) create new log file Everyday with current date name.
- 2) compress zip and Make password on it.
+ 2) compress zip and Make password on it (optional).
- 3) Delete old files depending on the no. of days provided to it
+ 3) Delete old files depending on the no. of days provided to by developer
- 4) Display a screen which take textual input from user about the issue they are facing
+ 4) Display a alert which take textual input from user about the issue / bug they are facing
- 5) The theme of screen should be customizable
+ 5) The theme of alert view can be customizable
- 6) The send-to email should be provided by program
+ 6) The send-to email should be provided by developer
  7) A JSON file should also get attached with following information:
         -> Device manufacturer
         -> Device model